RadhaRajput/Online-Application/README.md

-# Online-Application for storing details
+# Online-Application project for storing details